-Like all open source projects, participation in LF Networking projects is open to everyone and participating in the technical communities is the best way to get familiar with a particular project.
-Membership in LFN is not required.
+Like all open source projects, LF Networking projects are open to everyone and participating in the technical communities is the best way to get familiar with a particular project.
 The LFN communities are very welcoming to newcomers and we encourage you to get started today.
-If you’d like to learn about membership in LFN, please see the Join page.
+If you’d like to learn more about the benefits of membership in LFN, please see the Join page.

 - Step 1: If you don’t already have one, get a Linux Foundation ID Here: https://identity.linuxfoundation.org/

 - Step 2: Visit the LFN Wiki: https://wiki.lfnetworking.org/.
 Here you will find an overview of the LFN technical work streams and links to each LFN Project’s wiki with more specific onboarding information.